preyneyv/hw1332-client/README.md

   ✔ GATech GitHub Username ‥ pnutalapati3
   ✔ GATech GitHub Password ‥ ****************
   It appears you have 2FA enabled!
 Good on you!
 But that complicates things...
-  Go to https://github.gatech.edu/settings/tokens/new and create a new token.
+  Go to https://github.com/preyneyv/hw1332-client#a-note-about-two-factor-authentication for instructions.
-  You don't need to tick any boxes.
-Just give it a nickname and copy the token.
-  Once you have that, paste it back here.
   ```
+  Hey look, that's recursion!

-2. As the friendly block of text says, go to https://github.gatech.edu/settings/tokens/new and create a new token.
+2. Go to https://github.gatech.edu/settings/tokens/new and create a new token.
   - Give the token a nickname like `HW1332 Token` or `muhnemjeff`.
   - You can leave all the scopes unticked.
 We prefer sorcery over permissions.
   - Copy the newly-generated token.